pjotrp/bioruby-exominer/README.md

 gem install bio-exominer
 ```

+## Quick start

+List all genes in a paper.
+Visit the paper with your browser and save
+it as HTML or text to 'paper.txt'

-## The command line interface (CLI)
+## Command line interface (CLI)

-### Using NCBI symbols
+### Adding NCBI symbols and aliases

-NCBI provides a current list of used symbols in one large file at
+NCBI provides a current list of all NCBI used symbols in one large file at

-  ftp://ftp.ncbi.nlm.nih.gov/gene/DATA/gene_info.gz.
+  ftp://ftp.ncbi.nlm.nih.gov/gene/DATA/gene_info.gz
+  gzip -d gene_info.gz

 Fetch this file and unpack it.
-Note: this is a 1.4Gb file; do not
+Note: unpacked this is a 1.4Gb file; do not
 check this file into the repository!
 Create the symbol/alias list for
 exominer with

   ncbi_exominer_symbols gene_info > ncbi_symbols.tab

-That makes for some 12 million symbols + aliases(!)
+That makes for some 14 million symbols + aliases(!).

+The ncbi_symbols.tab file contains entries, synonyms and descriptsions, such as

+  repA1   pLeuDn_01       putative replication-associated protein
+  repA2   pLeuDn_03       putative replication-associated protein
+  leuA    pLeuDn_04       2-isopropylmalate synthase
+  leuB    pLeuDn_05       3-isopropylmalate dehydrogenase

+You can remove the original gene_info file again after generating the ncbi_symbols file.

 Next to the ncbi_symbols.tab file a frequency file is generated named
-ncbi_exominer_symbols.freq, which contains
+ncbi_exominer_symbols.freq, which contains the frequency of every
+character used in symbol names:

   p: 1255137
   L: 1907635